-Outdoor Gravity Park– Roll down the hillside at this year-round attraction, inspired by zorbing in New Zealand.
+Zorbing at Outdoor Gravity Park in Pigeon Forge– Roll down the hillside at this year-round attraction, inspired by zorbing in New Zealand.
 You can even go with a friend!

 Great Smoky Mountain Wheel at The Island– Set above Pigeon Forge’s largest entertainment complex, this Ferris Wheel offers views of the Parkway and beyond.
 It soars to over 200 feet and has enclosed glass gondolas for 360-degree views.